Skip to content

 Those platforms (especially Webflow and Squarespace) lock you into using their infrastructure, so you can’t just go and say, “I will take my code and go somewhere else”, as that is not an option.

-For example, the website you are reading this on is actually running on a server that we are paying about ~4€ a month for.
+For example, the website you are reading this on is actually running on a server we pay about 4€ a month for.
 But since we don’t pay a lot for infrastructure, we had to build it manually from the ground up and optimize it so it can run on pretty much anything we put it on.
-Of course, at certain point we will need to upgrade, but even then, doubling the money and server power, it still would be ~8€ a month, which is really cheap.
+Of course, at a certain point we will need to upgrade, but even then, doubling the server power, it would still be around 8€ a month, which is really cheap.

 Verdict